-Well, I finally got my first Blue Screen or Stop Error on Windows 10.
-While working on my laptop, I suddenly found my screen flicker, go black and then I saw the Blue Screen with the Stop Error – SYSTEM THREAD EXCEPTION NOT HANDLED.
-Windows collected some information and once that was done, my computer rebooted.
+Windows collected some information, and once that was done, my computer rebooted.
 Although I received on an otherwise stable system, this Stop Error is known to occur even during setup or upgrade times or due to system BIOS incompatibilities.
 This is what I did to resolve the issue.

 First, make sure you have enough disk space.
 If not, use the Disk Cleanup Tool to remove junk files and free up disk space.

-In my case, after the Error Code, you could see a name of a file.
+In my case, after the Error Code, you could see the name of a file.
 If a driver is identified in the bug check message, you should find out what the file is about.
-You could search for it on your computer and then check its Properties, or you could search on the Internet.
+You could search for it on your computer and then check its Properties, or search on the Internet.

-In such cases you will have to disable the driver or check with the manufacturer for driver updates, depending n the situation.
-Since mine was the display driver, I decided to check if any updates were available.
+In such cases, you will have to disable the driver or check with the manufacturer for driver updates, depending n the situation.
+Since mine was the display driver, I checked if any updates were available.
 If it is a new Service that was added, disable it via services.msc and see if it helps.

 To update your drivers, from the WinX Menu, open Device Manager and expand Display adapters.
 Right-click on the Display Driver and select Update Driver Software.